evanthegrayt/standup_md/README.md

 # Use rake to build and install the gem.
 rake install

-# OR manually link the execuable somewhere.
+# OR manually link the executable somewhere.
 If you use this method, you cannot
 # move the repository after you link it!
 ln -s $PWD/bin/standup /usr/local/bin
 ```